marco262/my_wiki/data/onednd/advancement/feats.md

 _Source: [Player's Handbook Playtest 5](https://www.dndbeyond.com/sources/ua/ph-playtest-5)_

 **Ability Score Increase.** Increase your Strength, or Dexterity score by 1, to a maximum of 20.
 **Mastery Property.** Your training with weapons allows you to use the Mastery property of one kind of Simple or Martial weapon of your choice, provided you are proficient with it.
-Whenever you finish a Long Rest, you can change the kind of weapon you chose to another eligible kind.
+Whenever you finish a [[glossary:Long Rest]], you can change the kind of weapon you chose to another eligible kind.

 ## Weapon Training